grabbou/nodeschool-eventemitter/exercises/study_events_2/problem.md

 Well done manager!
 You've done a great job.
 You have been promoted and now you are heading the main NodeSchool chapter that takes place in the capital city of your country.

-Unfortunately, one hour before the event, one of the sponsors had called you to say they have founds to cover only `maximumNumber` of pizzas today.
+Unfortunately, one hour before the event, one of the sponsors had called you to say they have funds to cover only `maximumNumber` of pizzas today.

 As you are known for being a great problem-solver, they believe you will sort that out!